 How this differs from forced liquidation

 The overlap with forced liquidation is close, but the emphasis is different.
 Forced liquidation centers more directly on positions being closed under pressure.
-The liquidity angle explains why those exits can become disproportionately disruptive once they reach a market with weak depth and reduced absorptive capacity.
+Forced selling and liquidity focuses on why those exits can become disproportionately disruptive once they hit a market with weak depth and reduced absorptive capacity.

 FAQ